djipco/webmidi/website/api/classes/Output.md

 **Since**: 3.0.0

 **Throws**:
-  * coucou[object Object]: The bank value must be between 1 and 128.
+  * coucouRangeError: The bank value must be between 1 and 128.

 ### `.setTuningProgram(...)`